survivejs/react-book/manuscript/13_styling_react.md

 The advantage of this approach is that you will literally be coding in the future.
 As browsers get better and adopt the standards, you don't have to worry about porting.

-If that sounds a little too much, or you are just interested in a particular feature such as autoprefixing, you can check out [autoprefixer-loader](https://www.npmjs.com/package/autoprefixer-loader) and [postcss-loader](https://www.npmjs.com/package/postcss-loader). cssnext relies on postcss.
+If that sounds a little too much, or you are just interested in a particular feature such as autoprefixing, you can check out [autoprefixer-loader](https://www.npmjs.com/package/autoprefixer-loader) and [postcss-loader](https://www.npmjs.com/package/postcss-loader). cssnext relies on PostCSS.
 It provides you with a more granular level of control of CSS plugins.
 You can even implement your own using a bit of JavaScript.

 ### Less